hunter-teacher-cert/unit_plan-moste/README.md

-# UNIT PLAN NAME
+# Modeling in Data Science
-by TEAM MEMBERS
+by David Moste

 -----